Skip to Main Content

 The University Referencing Guide has examples for published conference proceedings and unpublished paper presentations (i.e. collected or viewed at the conference).

-The APA Style Blog has further examples that may be relevant.
+The APA Style website has further examples that may be relevant.